Jackthebighead/duplicate-question-pair-identification/README.md

     -  in the `feature_engineering_train.ipynb` i used en_core_web_md but in the `modeling.ipynb` i changed it to en_core_web_sm that i obtained from previous experiment (this is because my laptop runs out of memory if using the md version, so i give it up in the modeling process, so if you want to reproduce, use the correct version of packages and functions)
     - in the `siamese_lstm_featured.ipynb`, you need to change to Bidirectional to get the results that i've get in the report/ppt/md_comments.

-  -  All these things need to be notices are been written in every ipynbs, read carefully.
-However, If you have any questions or want to get the intermediate results, feel free to reach me via **`yanzheyuan23@sina.com`**.
+  -  All these things need to be noticed are written in every ipynbs, read carefully.
+However, If you have any questions or want to get the intermediate results, feel free to reach me.

 - You may not be able to run this code, use the corresponding package depending on the situation of your computer.
 I've write clearly the relevant requirements in each ipynb file.